empathyco/empathy-self-managed-components/README.md

 Once you have the necessary stack, you execute the package with the following command:

-    ```shell

     docker-compose up -d

-    ```

 You can check that everything is up and running by executing `docker ps` or checking the containers' status in the Docker Desktop GUI.

-Once you execute the containers, a search and Elastic containers start.
+Once you execute the containers, a search and Elasticsearch containers start.
 Also, an indexing job starts to add the necessary collections to your Elasticsearch.
 Wait until all processes are completed (it takes 2-3 minutes) to start searching using the IMDB public catalogue lite version provided.

 Now, you're ready to go and play with SmC!
 You can perform a search request like [http://localhost:8080/query/imdb/search?query=wonderland&lang=en](http://localhost:8080/query/imdb/search?query=wonderland&lang=en) or use the UI on [http://localhost:8081](http://localhost:8081)

 ### SmC ecosystem
 The SmC package includes the following:
 * An open-source sample catalogue with its corresponding indexing job
-* An image for Elasticsearch
+* A Docker image for Elasticsearch
 * A Docker image of the Empathy Platform's Search service
 * A UI built with Empathy Platform's open-source [Interface X archetype](https://github.com/empathyco/x-archetype).